Promptbuilder224/Global-Algo-IT-Solutions/backend/README.md

     *   In Twilio Console, set the WhatsApp Sandbox Webhook to: `${PUBLIC_URL}/api/whatsapp/webhook`.
 2.  **Opt-In**:
     *   Users must join your sandbox (e.g., send `join <keyword>` to the sandbox number) before you can message them.
-    *   The database migration seeds a test user.
-Update `data/whatsapp.db` -> `clients` table with your real sandbox number for testing.
+    *   The server will seed a few sample clients into MongoDB on first startup (if the clients collection is empty).
+Update the `clients` collection with your real sandbox number for testing.

 ## API Endpoints